jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 By default Layouts will save automatially when their contents change - and there must always be one active Layout in AdapTable.

+> This Read Me reflects how Layouts work as of Version 7 of AdapTable (released in September 2020).
+For the changes that this Version made to Layouts please read the [Upgrade Guide](../upgrade-guides/upgrade-guide-v7.md)).

 ### Layout Contents
 Layouts are primarily sets of column visibility and order; they **do not include styling functions** (e.g. Conditional Styles) **nor do they include searching or filtering functions**.